Tax returns — the grown-up matter we’ve all been somewhat ignoring is finally upon us: it’s time to file your taxes!

 Some Dutchies will be stressing to have this done by April 1, as then they can potentially get a refund by July 1.
 But this is not necessary and is only for those wanting to get money back as soon as possible.

-It’s good to know that if you miss the April 30 deadline, you can apply for an extension (a tax advisor can help you with this).
+Good to know: If you miss the April 30 deadline, you can apply for an extension (a tax advisor can help you with this).

 Important dates for tax in the Netherlands